 Fighting with your fiancé all the time, aka, the person you are planning on spending forever with, can feel just exhausting.
-The uncertainty from COVID-19, the potential for rescheduling your wedding, fear of job loss, or navigating unemployment while trying to secure a future together, spending what may feel like too much time together, and so many unknowns right now can definitely stir the dust in the air.
+Planning your wedding, fear of job loss, or navigating unemployment while trying to secure a future together… uncertainty can definitely stir the dust in the air.
 Just when you think the dust is going to settle, one of you kicks it back up again!

 “I have seen far too many people fall into the trap of marrying a person thinking that they knew them, but in reality, they only knew about them,” says Dr. John Van Epp, relationship expert, and author.

 So, for starters, if you find yourself in constant conflict with your fiancé, what exactly are you fighting about?

 What the celebration will look like in the midst of “RONA?”

 One of you is messy and the other is a neat freak?

 The dishes in the sink overnight?

 Fighting about things that matter is one thing, but if you find yourself fighting with your fiancé about Every.
 Little.
 Thing, that’s a whole new ballgame.

 It might be a good time to take inventory of your relationship and see if it’s unhealthy.

 An important thing to consider—if you are fighting about everyday things that you will for sure continue to encounter, and you are thinking that once you marry things will simmer down and those issues won’t be such a big deal or you will be able to “work on your spouse” to get them to change… Do not be fooled.
 If you see things that you need to work on individually or as a couple, the chances of change happening before the wedding are far greater than after the ring is on your finger.